RetirementCheck101 logo RetirementCheck101

 What the rule says, precisely

-If your prior-year wages from the employer sponsoring the plan exceed the threshold, any catch-up contribution you make in the current year — under §414(v) or the §414(v)(2)(E) super catch-up for ages 60–63 — must be designated Roth.
-The threshold is $145,000 of FICA wages (Box 3 of Form W-2), set in 2023 dollars and adjusted for inflation after 2024.
+If your prior-year wages from the employer sponsoring the plan exceed the threshold, any catch-up contribution you make in the current year (under §414(v), or the §414(v)(2)(E) super catch-up for ages 60–63) must be designated Roth.
+The threshold is $150,000 of prior-year FICA wages from the plan-sponsoring employer (Box 3 of Form W-2) for 2026 catch-ups, per IRS Notice 2025-67 — a $145,000 statutory base set by SECURE 2.0 (2022) and indexed for inflation for years after 2024.
 The catch-up itself is still optional; only its tax treatment is forced.

 Who is and isn't caught